naveen-maanju/spring-oauth2-server/README.md

 ### Client Authentication

 Client authentication can be done using different methods:

-1. JWT
+1. JWT - "client_secret_jwt"
-2. Basic Auth Credentials
+2. Basic Auth Credentials - "client_secret_basic"
-3. POST body form credentials
+3. POST body form credentials - "client_secret_post"
-4. PKCE
+4. PKCE - "none"

+Client should be configured with allowed methods to support in OAuth server.

 ### NOTE: Run OAuth server to verify the test